Lab 1: Setup the example application¶

 https://cloud.ibm.com/codeengine/projects

-Step 2: Navigate to Code Engine projects in IBM Cloud and press Create
+Step 2: Navigate to Code Engine projects in IBM Cloud and press Create¶

-Step 3: Create a Code Engine project called cloud-native-starter-[YOUR-EXTENTION]
+Step 3: Create a Code Engine project called cloud-native-starter-[YOUR-EXTENTION]¶

 Enter following values, select create and wait until your project is created.

-• Location : Dallas
+- Location :

-• Resource group: default
+cloud-native-starter-[YOUR-EXTENTION](The name must be unique in the in Cloud LocationDallas) - Resource group:

 The image below shows the created Code Engine project.

-IBM Cloud Shell
+IBM Cloud Shell¶

-Step 1: Open the IBM Cloud Shell
+Step 1: Open the IBM Cloud Shell¶

 When using the IBM Cloud Shell, no client-side setup is required for this workshop, it comes with all necessary CLIs (command line tools).